willstepp/writings/hunger/hunger-notes.md

 *) The boy taken to the bedside of his dying father who whispers to him alone to water the old, dead tree each day:

-      From the source of the river
-      A lake in the mountain
+      "From the source of the river, a lake in the mountains, water our tree until it grows again.""

       Water our tree
       Until it grows again